KAB's Guide Communicator Service

 - Access news, information and technology,

 - Shop, and check food sell by dates,

 - Help with personal or domestic care,

 - Administer drugs or medicines (although Guide Communicators can help people to self-administer),

 - Be responsible for peoples' money.

 The Guide Communicator Service operates 7 days a week between 7am and 7pm, and outside these hours by arrangement.
 The service is current available in Kent, Medway, Bromley and South London.

 Who could benefit?

 Any adult who due to their dual sensory impairment is experiencing difficulty with communication, accessing information or mobility.
 It is available to people living in their own homes, supported living or residential settings.

 Our staff are trained to provide a service that's specific to individual need.
-This may include a professional sighted guiding service; support with low vision and hearing aids; and a wide range of communication such as clear speech, lip reading, block alphabet, deafblind manual alphabet, sign language (Makaton, Sign Supported English, British Sign Language), symbol systems, objects of reference, or hands-on and hand-underhand communication.
+This may include a professional sighted guiding service; and a wide range of communication such as clear speech, lip reading, block alphabet, deafblind manual alphabet, sign language (Makaton, Sign Supported English, British Sign Language), symbol systems, objects of reference, or hands-on and hand-underhand communication.